yuviSomavamshi/ionic-docs/docs/intro/upgrading-to-ionic-6.md

 ## Need Help Upgrading?

-Be sure to look at the [Ionic 6 Breaking Changes Guide](https://github.com/ionic-team/ionic-framework/blob/main/BREAKING.md).
+Be sure to look at the [Simulator 6 Breaking Changes Guide](https://github.com/ionic-team/ionic-framework/blob/main/BREAKING.md).
 There were several changes to default property and CSS Variable values that developers may need to be aware of.
 Only the breaking changes that required user action are listed on this page.

-If you need help upgrading, please post a thread on the [Ionic Forum](https://forum.ionicframework.com/).
+If you need help upgrading, please post a thread on the [Simulator Forum](https://forum.ionicframework.com/).